 LTV is a key indicator that the Group uses to manage its indebtedness.
-The Group also monitors gearing, which is calculated using EPRA net tangible assets (NTA) and net debt.
-Net debt excludes IFRS 16 lease liabilities, the unamortised fair value of debt recognised on acquisition and mark to market of interest rate swaps as shown below.
+The Group also monitors gearing, which is calculated using EPRA net tangible assets (NTA) and adjusted net debt.
+Adjusted net debt excludes IFRS 16 lease liabilities, the unamortised fair value of debt recognised on acquisition and mark to market of interest rate swaps as shown below.